 - Nonverbal clues

 Watch carefully for nonverbal clues that do not tally with what a person is saying.
 Question them if their answers do not match their body language or actions.

 NLP is a little harder to spot as anyone using it is likely to be a professional.
 Signs to look out for are initial feelings that you have found your soul mate, or that the person you have just met is perfectly matched to you.
 Watch out for someone that keeps mirroring your body language or uses vague phrases that don’t make sense.

-As for someone that imposes uncompromising rules, take advice from close friends and family when it comes to this situation, as by the time it gets to this point you will have probably been worn down with low self-esteem.
+As for someone that imposes uncompromising rules, take advice from close friends and family when it comes to this situation.
+By the time it gets to this point, you will have probably been worn down with low self-esteem.
 By telling your friends and family, their instant reaction to what is happening to you should be enough to shake you out of this awful trap.